Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

       * The system decreases the source credit card balance by the given sum of money
       * The system increases the target credit card balance by the given sum of money
       * The system updates these balances in the database
-      * In the case, an error occurred while updating data:
+      * In the case, the error occurred while updating data:
-        * The system generates an error message "Failed to transfer money"
+        * The system generates the error message "Failed to transfer money"
         * The system rolls back updates
       * In the case, the update was successful:
           * The system redirect the user to the cards page
           * The system generates and displays a list of all credit cards with updated balances
           * The system generates an info message "The transfer was successful"
-    * In the case, the check failed, the system generates an error message "The transfer isn't possible"
+    * In the case, the check failed, the system generates the error message "The transfer isn't possible"
-  * In the case, the given data is incorrect, the system generates an error message "The given data is incorrect"
+  * In the case, the given data is incorrect, the system generates the error message "The given data is incorrect"
   * In the case, user clicks the **CANCEL**, the system doesn't transfer money to the specified credit card and redirects the user to the cards page